sophgo/tpu-mlir/docs/quick_start/source_en/03_onnx.rst

      - The names of the output.
 Use the output of the model if not specified, otherwise use the specified names as the output
    * - test_input
      - N
-     - The input file for validation, which can be an image, npy or npz.
+     - The input file for validation, which can be an jpg, npy or npz file.
 No validation will be carried out if it is not specified
    * - test_result
      - N
-     - Output file to save validation result
+     - Output file to save verification result with suffix ``.npz``
    * - excepts
      - N
      - Names of network layers that need to be excluded from validation.
 Separated by comma
    * - mlir
      - Y
-     - The output mlir file name (including path)
+     - Specify the output mlir file name and path, with the suffix ``.mlir``

 After converting to an mlir file, a ``${model_name}_in_f32.npz`` file will be generated, which is the input file for the subsequent models.